hoainam-nguyen/e-metro/README.md

 ## Technologies Used

-Below is a list of the key technologies used in the projec:
+Below is a list of the key technologies used in the project:

 - Programming Language: HTML, CSS, JS, Python
 - Framework: [FastAPI](https://fastapi.tiangolo.com)